eksnet/evesedgwick/README.md

 The `master` branch is automatically built and deployed to production by Netlify.
 Check the build status in [branches](https://github.com/eksnet/evesedgwick/branches) or by logging into <http://netlify.com>.

 The `_site` directory, where compiled assets stored after building the site, is intentionally ignored by version control.
 Never commit built assets.

+## Plugins
+The organization functions of this site rely on a series of custom plugins that live in `src/_plugins`.